CSP02/The-Bot/README.md

 * Updated help command now it is dynamic.
 * Fixed a bug where bot is recognizing space and other symbols as commands.
 * Fixed a bug in unmute and unban command
-* Removed warns command(we will include the same functionality in infractions command).
+* Merged warns and infractios command.
 * Added syntaxs for every command.

 ### Command usage: